Abandoned Mobile Homes

 Guardians and Conservators

 HB 896 by Rep. Chuck Efstration (R-Dacula) revises the guardian, ward and adult conservatorship statute to incorporate language recommended from the Uniform Adult Guardianship and Conservatorship Proceedings Jurisdiction Act.

 Healthcare Provider Choice of Payment

 HB 818 by Rep. Lee Hawkins (R-Gainesville), in addition to capping certain card transaction fees, allows health care providers to choose the form of payment for services paid by health insurers.
 At GBA's request, some of the offensive language has been removed.

 HB 664 by Rep. Sam Teasley (R-Marietta) doubles the income tax deduction for contributions to higher education savings trust accounts for individual filers to $4,000 per beneficiary and to $8,000 per beneficiary for joint filers.

 Homeowner Association – Fees

-HB 410 by Rep. Sam Teasley (R-Marietta) restricts the initial assessments of new purchasers of lots within a homeowner association to one month of dues and limits the fees that an HOA can charge to provide documentation related to amounts owed to the HOA.
+HB 410 by Rep. Alan Powell (R-Hartwell) restricts the initial assessments of new purchasers of lots within a homeowner association to one month of dues and limits the fees that an HOA can charge to provide documentation related to amounts owed to the HOA.